hd719/devops/Docker-101.md

 ![Failed to update env](./screenshots/7-4.png)

-- B/c we didnt expose a port in our production dockerfile AWS elasticbeanstalk failed to update our app url
+- B/c we didn't expose a port in our production dockerfile AWS elasticbeanstalk failed to update our app url

 # Series 8: Building Multi-Container Application